 Participants in the RCTs may have exhibited better adherence than would be expected in nonresearch settings.
-Several studies required participants to complete a run-in period to gauge device tolerability and adherence before randomization.
-Participants who had trouble wearing a CGM or exhibited less than optimal adherence during these screening periods were generally excluded from randomization.
+Several studies required participants to complete a run-in period to gauge device tolerability and level of adherence before randomization.
+Participants who had trouble wearing a CGM, or who exhibited less than optimal adherence during these screening periods, were generally excluded from randomization.
 Additionally, several studies required control participants to record 4 or more daily SMBG tests; however, baseline study data indicated that most participants were conducting between 1 to 3 tests per day on average.
-It is possible that study participation resulted in better than average glucose self-management in these groups than would be observed in nonstudy settings.
+Therefore, it is possible that control group participants exhibited better than average glucose self-management than would be observed in nonstudy settings.

 The number and functionality of available CGM devices is changing rapidly.
-Several RCTs evaluated nontherapeutic rtCGM models, which must be calibrated with daily SMBG fingerstick tests and are no longer commercially available in US markets.
-Use of these devices may have tempered differential QoL effects when compared with SMBG alone.
-A few studies used therapeutic CGM device models that have been discontinued.
-The body of evidence available for assessment may not reflect the capabilities of more recent models.
+Several RCTs evaluated nontherapeutic rtCGM models, which are no longer commercially available in US markets.
+Since nontherapeutic CGMs must be calibrated with daily SMBG fingerstick tests, use of these devices may have tempered differential QoL effects when compared with SMBG alone.
+Moreover, a few studies assessed therapeutic CGM device models that have been discontinued.
 We also did not identify any RCTs assessing the effectiveness of newly approved over-the-counter models that can be purchased without a prescription (e.g., Dexcom Stelo).
+Therefore, the body of evidence available for assessment may not reflect the full range or capabilities of CGM models currently available in US markets.

 There was substantial heterogeneity in treatment regimens.
-Due to limitations in reporting, it was not always possible to cleanly parse studies into the nonintensive hypoglycemic treatment categories specified in the scope, and many participants experienced changes in treatment regimen during the study period.
+Due to limitations in reporting, it was not always possible to cleanly parse studies into the treatment categories specified in the scope, and many participants experienced changes in treatment regimen during the study period.
 For example, although all participants in the GDM trials were not on insulin at baseline, as specified in the scope, many participants were being treated with insulin by the final assessment.
-The landscape surrounding pharmacotherapies for diabetes has rapidly changed in the past few years.
+Moreover, the landscape surrounding pharmacotherapies for diabetes has rapidly changed in the past few years.
 While newer injectable therapies (e.g., GLP-1 agonists) were not the focus of this review, several recent studies included participants on these regimens that may have affected the magnitude of clinical response relative to older studies.